Water & Affordability

 We can't legislate San Antonio, but we can out-innovate them.
 If San Marcos proves that rainwater capture and water reuse lead to the lowest utility bills in Central Texas, San Antonio will adopt our playbook out of pure economic self-interest — which is the only way to stop them from draining the Edwards Aquifer and protect the San Marcos River.

 My goal is Water Security.
 I have three objectives: First, we change our development codes so massive IH-35 growth pays for its own water, protecting residents from the unaffordable costs of inaction.
 Second, we expand reclaimed water so industry buys recycled water from us — generating revenue to pay down our utility debt without raising your rates.
-Third, I will update our City Vision Plan to shift our focus from buying expensive water to keeping our water local.
+Third, I will update our City Vision Plan to shift our focus from buying expensive water to keeping our water local, and structure utility rates so essential water stays affordable while heavy users pay their fair share.

 Davis Jones